 Yesterday, when I made this, it was a bit of a busy day.
-My sister is down for a visit before she has to go back to school and we were making Chocolate Peanut Butter Cupcakes (AKA The PMS Buster) and since I knew it was going to take a good portion of the day plus visiting, I wanted to pop a few things in the slow cooker and hope for the best.
+My sister is down for a visit before she has to go back to school and since I knew it was going to take a good portion of the day plus visiting, I wanted to pop a few things in the slow cooker and not fuss over the stove all day.

 What kind of wine goes with beef stew

 For this red wine beef stew recipe, I used the Cabernet Sauvignon DIY My Wine kit and it worked perfectly.

 The wine kit is perfect for all the upcoming holiday parties, or if you don’t entertain that much and stuff have leftovers it is incredible added to spaghetti sauces, used in a red wine steak marinade, or in this red wine beef stew.

 As I mentioned before, It’s good for six weeks after opening, so you’ll have a ton of time to play and create new recipes or enjoy a glass or two with friends.

 How do you thicken beef stew in a slow cooker

 To thicken beef stew in a slow cooker or Crockpot, I simply toss seasoned flour (flour with salt and pepper) over the stew meat and give it a stir before I add the rest of the ingredients.

 I use very little flour, as I like to have the base a little thinner but you can thicken to your preference.

 How do I make beef stew gluten free?